Alorel/polyfill.io-aot/README.md

     Inline config:
       --brotli, -b     Options to pass to the iltorb module (JSON5).                                                                                                    [string] [default: {quality: 11}]
-      --dirs, -d       Additional directories containing your own polyfills in the polyfill-service format.                                                                         [array] [default: []]
+      --dirs, -d       Additional directories containing your own polyfills in the polyfill-library format.                                                                         [array] [default: []]
       --excludes, -e   Array of polyfills to exclude from the final bundle.                                                                                                         [array] [default: []]
-      --flags, -f      Flags to pass to polyfill-service when generating bundles.                                                                      [array] [choices: "gated", "always"] [default: []]
+      --flags, -f      Flags to pass to polyfill-library when generating bundles.                                                                      [array] [choices: "gated", "always"] [default: []]
       --polyfills, -p  Polyfills to consider                                                                                                                               [array] [default: ['default']]
       --processes, -r  Number of processes to spawn for compression and polyfill bundle generation.                                                    [number] [default: Math.max(1, NUM_CPU_CORES - 1)]
       --unknown, -u    What to do when the user agent cannot be recognised                                                                   [string] [choices: "polyfill", "ignore"] [default: polyfill]